BoarderEB/xcpvmbackup/README.md

 Download this script and modify some parameters as per your network and directory structure.

-- MOUNTPOINT=/mnt/nfs   ## change this with your system mount point
 - NFS_SERVER_IP="192.168.10.100"   ## IP of your NFS server.
 - FILE_LOCATION_ON_NFS="/remote/nfs/location"  ## Location to store backups on NFS server.